"Confidence is contagious. So is lack of confidence." - Vince Lombardi

 The 20 ships will be the first cargo-box carriers with rounded hulls rather than streamlined V-shaped ones, according to Daewoo Shipbuilding & Marine Engineering Co., which is developing the 18,000-container vessels.
 The change reflects a shift by operators away from designing ships to go as fast as

-.
+possible to instead emphasizing fuel economy.
 “These vessels will be the Prius of the seas,” said Lee

 Jae Won, an analyst at Tongyang Securities Inc. in Seoul, referring to Toyota Motor Corp.’s distinctively-shaped hybrid car.
 “They’re fuel efficient and environmentally friendly.”